bayersglassey/dotnet-react-todo/README.md

 # TODO app for radiologists

-This repo contains my submission for a take-home assignment I got a job application.
+This repo contains my submission for the "take-home assignment" portion of a job application.

-The requirements for the app were basically:
+The requirements were, in brief:
 * Small to-do task management API and frontend
 * Backend uses .NET Core
 * Database uses EF Core in-memory or SQLite